levoxtrip/PKB/docs/topics/learn.md

 When you're starting something new, the most important thing is knowing what to learn.

-Build the fundamentals and practise them over and over
+Build the fundamentals and practise them over and over.

+What are the patterns that get used in this framework.

 ## Curiosity
 When we are emotionally engaged our brain learns 3-4 times faster.